 Park licence levels playing field

-Businesses such as outdoor boot camps, dog training and yoga, which use City parks and recreational areas, now have their arrangements formalised under a new Council policy.
+Businesses such as outdoor boot camps, personal trainers and yoga, which use City parks and recreational areas, now have their arrangements formalised under a new Council policy.

-The policy only applies to for profit businesses and will not prevent informal get-togethers for sports and activities in City parks.
+The policy only applies to for profit businesses and will not prevent informal get-togethers for sports and activities in City parks, which can be downloaded from the City of Karratha website at www.karratha.wa.gov.au or by clicking: CS03 For Profit Activities on City Reserves and Parks ( PDF 0.2 MB)

 Rules of operation are included in the policy as well as a small fee of $200 per year that is required for the businesses to operate.